eritsen/FinderPal/README.md

 By meeting these prerequisites, you'll be ready to install and use Finder Pal on your iPhone for efficient warehouse management and automation.

-### Installation
+### Installation App

-Finder Pal is available for installation on the Apple App Store for iPhone devices.
+Finder Pal is available for installation on the Play Store for Android devices.
 To get started, follow these simple steps:

 1. Open the App Store on your iPhone.